 - This eponymous card from the Kamigawa extensions of Magic: The Gathering, which in a strange case, she's marked as a red card and works as an artifact destroyer.
 In-Universe story: The yuki-onna was used by Toshiro Umezawa to get rid of Uramon's men led by Kiku and Marrow-Gnawer, who pursued him.
 Then, by a ritual performed with the reluctant help of Kiku and Marrow, Toshi imprisoned the yuki-onna in a ceramic tile and stole part of her power, which he embedded into a new purple kanji on his forehead.

-- In Yu-Gi-Oh!, there's the Ghostrick Yuki-onna, which is shown as a Cute Monster Girl.
+- there's the Ghostrick Yuki-onna, which is shown as a Cute Monster Girl.
 Here it works as a Necromancer, since if this card goes to the graveyard, you can restore a monster card destroyed in battle previously.
 Also, cannot be normally summoned unless you already control a "Ghostrick" monster.

 - Also in Mitos y Leyendas there's a card called as "Yuki-onna", part of the Samurai Code expansion, which was drawn by the worldwide famous Chilean illustrator GENZOMAN.
 It's a card that has Haste (similar than Magic cards) and can discard cards from player's hand.
 In an interesting detail, the Yuki-onna drawing shares visual similtudes with Mai Shiranui.

 - Pathfinder: Yuki-onnas are incorporeal undead formed from the spirits of women who freeze to death in the snow without receiving proper burials.
 They resemble beautiful, blue-haired women dressed in long kimonos, and vent their anger over their unjust deaths by luring travelers into the snows and using their control over ice and snow to subject them to the same death that ended their own lives.